Cossatot Community College

 Special Requirements for Program Progress and Completion

-To meet all the requirements of ACOTE/AOTA, the OTA program will follow a special calendar, and class days will be different from those followed by students in other programs.
-Regular class days will be 6 - 8 hours each; clinical/fieldwork days will be 8-12 hours each.
-Because this program is very intense and a large amount of material is covered in a short period of time, attendance in class and clinical is critical.
+To meet the requirements of ACOTE/AOTA, the OTA program will follow a special calendar, and class days will be different from those followed by students in other programs.
+Because this program is very intense and a large amount of material is covered in a short period of time, attendance in class and clinical (fieldwork) is critical.
 An attendance policy will be in effect throughout the OTA program.
-Additionally, students are required to maintain a minimum of 76% in both theory and clinical to progress and complete the program.
-All students must complete 16 weeks of Level II Fieldwork within 18 months of completing the didactic portion of the program in order to be eligible to graduate from the program.

-The OTA program is housed at UA Cossatot’s Little River Campus in Ashdown, Arkansas.
-This program awards an Associate of Applied Science and is a two and a half year program.
-Following the completion of pre-requisite courses, students are accepted into the technical portion which begins each August and ends the following December.
-Classroom days are approximately six-eight hours with clinical/fieldwork days 8-12 hours each.
+Classroom days are approximately 6-8 hours with clinical/fieldwork days 8-12 hours each.
 Days and hours may vary depending on the course you are in and the required clinical hours.
 Clinicals and workshops may be required on weekends as well but students are given plenty of notice so arrangements can be made.
 Some of the clinical sites are some distance from the campus, ie, Texarkana, De Queen, Nashville, Hope, Paris, etc. Students are required to arrange transportation on their own to clinical sites as well as mandatory workshops or class trips out of town.
+All students must complete 16 weeks of Level II Fieldwork within 18 months of completing the didactic portion of the program in order to be eligible to graduate from the program.

 All courses in the OTA Program at UA Cossatot are enhanced with the use of the Blackboard Learning Management system.
 In addition to the use of Blackboard throughout the program, during the last semester of coursework, students will complete the OTA 2402 Professional Issues in Occupational Therapy Course in an on-line format while completing their Level II Fieldwork rotations.
 The online course is completed through Blackboard and can be accessed utilizing the provided Microsoft Office 365 package and student provided tablet computers.
 This course is designed to facilitate the transition from student to entry-level clinician.